ni/nimble/packages/nimble-components/src/card/specs/README.md

 The `nimble-card` will include a `default` slot to hold arbitrary content and a `title` slot to make it easy for clients to add a title with the correct styling and to enforce consistency across usages.
 Adding a `title` slot requires creating our own template rather than using the `fast-card` template.
 The `title` should be optional in the template, for use cases that don't want to reserve space for the title.
-We will follow the pattern used by the `nimble-banner`, which involves adding a `title-hidden` attribute and using the `accessibly-hidden` utility to allow the title to be set for accessibility but not be rendered visually.

 Some component libraries provide a card component with additional built-in, pre-styled content or pre-styled child components to use inside the card component (header, footer, actions, etc.).
 See the [Angular Material `mat-card` component](https://v5.material.angular.io/components/card/overview)